EarthAndSpaceResearch/Howard_etal_2026_GRL_code/README.md

 A specific list of SWOT HR Raster and ICESat-2 ATL06 data used for each figure in this paper is provided in [data_file_list.pdf](docs/data_file_list.pdf)

+The published analysis and figure preperation was performed in MATLAB.
+However, we provide and additional set of code for those users wishing to preform similar analyses with Python.